 Our client, a publicly traded corporation, performed significant construction work for a port company.
 The defendant port company asserted that it owed nothing for the work performed.
 We won a three-day arbitration and recovered the full amount of the contract plus several years of interest.
 The port company was represented by one of the best firms in North Carolina.

 We pursued a class action lawsuit against a major retailer concerning its customer rewards program.
-Under a court approved settlement, the class will receive more than $48.9 million in cash-equivalent store credit, which will be automatically added to class members’ rewards accounts.
+Under a court approved settlement, the class received more than $48.9 million in cash-equivalent store credit, which was automatically added to class members’ rewards accounts.
+The court also ordered the retailer to pay more than $3.1 million in attorneys’ fees.
 The retailer is represented by a Vault 60 law firm.

 Our client sold his company to a subsidiary of a major corporation.
 The purchase agreement provided for post-acquisition earnout payments.
 Our client contended that the purchaser took steps to artificially reduce the earnout payments, and filed a lawsuit.
 The corporation was represented by a Vault 50 law firm.
 The case settled on confidential terms.